 However, this option will not stop bots from accessing your site and content, meaning your infrastructure costs increase with zero benefit to you or your company, and possibly a negative effect should they be of the really-naughty variety.

-Assuming you’ve managed to exclude most known malicious bots and crawlers from your Analytics reports, the next step is to look at streamlining your server by stopping them before they get to waste your precious resources.
+Now that you’ve managed to exclude most known malicious bots and crawlers from your Analytics reports, as well as restricting the included hostnames, the next step is to look at streamlining your server by stopping them before they get to waste your precious resources.

 It’s possible to prevent bots accessing your site using a few different methods, such as using Robots.txt, your htaccess file, or adding custom meta-tag directives to your site (or specific pages).
 However, to do this effectively, and avoid inadvertently blocking helpful bots from your site, patience and meticulous attention to detail is required.